-While description of labor participation of women and men by way of cross tabulations can be informative, it does not provide a way to examine what among various factors that influence labor market participation have the most weight.
-This may be obtained by identifying the determinants of labor participation with econometric models such as a logistic regression model.
-Table 4 shows the results of a logistic regression explaining participation of married working-age females.
-The analysis covered 23,719 married females aged 15 and above across households interviewed in the January round of the LFS 2017.
-Explanatory variables considered in the logistic regression, include: (1) age of the married woman; (2) square of age to obtain nonlinear effects of age; (3) her educational attainment (in years); (4) the square of the years of schooling to account for nonlinear effects of education (5) the educational attainment of her husband; (6) the square of the years in schooling of the husband; (7) number of children; (8) ages of her children, i.e., whether any of her children are aged below 1 year old, whether any of her children are aged between 1 and 5 years old, and whether any of her children are between 5 to 8 years old; (9) her age when she had her first child; (10) location of household residence (urban/rural and region).
+While description of labor participation of women and men by way of cross tabulations can be informative, it does not provide a way to examine what among various factors that influence labor market participation have the most weight among women and men.
+Such an analysis may, however, be obtained by examining econometric models such as a logistic regression model.
+Table 4 shows the results of a logistic regression explaining participation of married workingage females in the Philippines.
+The analysis covered 23,719 females with spouses across households interviewed in the January round of the LFS 2016.
+Explanatory variables considered in the logistic regression, include: (1) age of the married woman; (2) her educational attainment (in years); (3) the educational attainment of her husband; (4) her number of children; (5) ages of her children, i.e., whether any of her children are aged below 1 year old, whether any of her children are aged between 1 and 5 years old, and whether any of her children are between 5 to 8 years old; (6) her age when she had her first child; and information on the (7) location of the household residence (urban/rural and region).

 Table 4.
-Logistic Regression Model on predictors for labor participation by women working aged person (15 years old and above)
+Logistic Regression Model on predictors for labor participation by married female working aged persons (15 years old and above)